All-Hands-AI/OpenHands/openhands/runtime/README.md

 ## Main Components

-### 1. runtime.py
+### 1. impl/*runtime.py

-The `runtime.py` file defines the `Runtime` class, which serves as the primary interface for agent interactions with the external environment.
+The `impl/*runtime.py` file defines the `Runtime` class, which serves as the primary [interface](./runtime.py) for agent interactions with the external environment.
 It handles various operations including:

 - Bash sandbox execution
 - Browser interactions